sami-p/git_practice_for_pairs/other_readme.md

-Duke is also the bomb diggity!
+Duke is the bomb diggity!!!!!!!!!!!!!!!!!!!!

+YAY DOGGOS and maybe also git is fine too